 This pre-filled form-based authentication is a handy captive portal configuration in public networks located in places like retail stores, supermarkets or educational institutes.
 By requesting a student number or a fidelity card number, the WiFi network administrator can be offer targeted discounts and share information tailored to the user.
 What is more, this tool can also serve as a verification system in order to identify that the user is a real user, using their personal phone number.

-Thanks to the data retrieved from the WiFi user’s social profile (if its privacy setting allows that) and the information collected using the custom form, the WiFi network administrators can run targeted various types of marketing campaigns.
+Thanks to the data retrieved from the WiFi user’s social profile (if its privacy setting allows that) and the information collected using the custom form, WiFi professionals can run various types of targeted marketing campaigns.